Wisconsin sets new single-day record for positive COVID-19 cases

-Wisconsin's Department of Health Services reported yet another grim milestone of the COVID-19 pandemic on Tuesday, with the state seeing its highest-ever single day increase in positive COVID-19 cases.
+Wisconsin’s Department of Health Services reported yet another grim milestone in the COVID-19 pandemic on Tuesday, with the state seeing its highest-ever single-day increase in positive COVID-19 cases.

-On Tuesday, DHS reported a total of 44,135 positive known COVID-19 cases, a single-day increase of 1,117 new positive COVID-19 cases, with the death toll reaching 859, an increase of 13 over Monday.
-That represents 1.9% of the total positive cases reported.
+On Tuesday, DHS reported a total of 44,135 known COVID-19 cases, a single-day increase of 1,117.
+The death toll reached 859, an increase of 13 over Monday.
+Deaths now comprise 1.9% of the total cases reported.

 Stephanie Smiley, DHS Division of Public Health interim administrator, said the rise in cases is a cause for concern.